selinmercan/portfolio/Project 2/README.md

-This project is on abstract data types and STL Implementation.
+This project is focused on abstract data types and STL Implementation.
 In majors, I made use of maps to categorize people based on their majors.
 The program makes use of setops, in which I define the logical AND and OR  operators for the contents of two sets.
 The sets are the inputs and the returning item is a new set.
 The input of people and the classes are taken in to create sets and these sets are the values of maps that have the courses as their keys.